fabriziogiordano/policy/dmca-policy.md

 VIMEO respects the intellectual property of others, and we ask our users to do the same.
 Each user is responsible for ensuring that the materials they upload to the Vimeo Site do not infringe any third party copyright.

-VIMEO will promptly remove materials from the Vimeo Site in accordance with the Digital Millennium Copyright Act ("DMCA") if properly notified that the materials infringe a third party\\'s copyright.
+VIMEO will promptly remove materials from the Vimeo Site in accordance with the Digital Millennium Copyright Act ("DMCA") if properly notified that the materials infringe a third party's copyright.
 In addition, VIMEO may, in appropriate circumstances, terminate the accounts of repeat copyright infringers.

 Filing a DMCA Notice to Remove Copyrighted Content-for Copyright Holders
 ------------------------------------------------------------------------